 “The energy and enthusiasm from participants and staff alike resulted in powerful sharing, learning and collaboration that will make each one of us better Scouters,” she says.
 “My hope is that we all brought that energy and some new skills home — and now we are better prepared to deliver Scouting programs to our youth.”

-That course in 2020 was so popular that it required a wait list, but there’s no waiting necessary if you’re ready to accept the challenge of Wood Badge early next year.
+That course in 2020 was so popular that it required a wait list, but there’s no waiting necessary if you’re ready to accept the challenge of Wood Badge later this year.